Ajfriel86/HangManGame/README.md

     + [GitHub](https://github.com/): This was used to host the source code of the website
     + [GitHub Pages](https://github.com/Ajfriel86/PilatesParadise/settings/pages): This was used to publish the files that were pushed to the repository
     + [VSCode](https://code.visualstudio.com/): This was the IDE used to develop the website
-    + [Chrome DevTools](https://developer.chrome.com/docs/devtools/open/): This was used to debug the website
-    + [Font Awesome](https://fontawesome.com/): This was used to create the icons used in the website
-    + [Google Fonts](https://fonts.google.com/): This was used to import the font 'Maven Pro' that is used throughout the site
-    + [Abobe Color-Wheel](https://color.adobe.com/create/color-wheel): This was used to create color swatches
-    + [W3C Validator](https://validator.w3.org/): This was used to validate HTML5 code for the website
-    + [W3C CSS validator](https://jigsaw.w3.org/css-validator/): This is used to validate CSS code for the website
-    + [Responsive Viewer](https://chrome.google.com/webstore/detail/responsive-viewer/inmopeiepgfljkpkidclfgbgbmfcennb): This was used to check the responsive design of the site on various devices
-    + [Jshint Validator](https://jshint.com/): This was used to validate the JavaScript code for this project

 ---